MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-integration-process.md

 ## Workspace limitations

-Only a workspace admin can connect a workspace to an [Azure Repo](/azure/devops/repos/get-started), but once connected, anyone with [permission](#permissions) can work in the workspace.
+Only the workspace admin can manage the connections to the [Azure Repo](/azure/devops/repos/get-started) such as connecting, disconnecting, or adding a branch.
+Once connected, anyone with [permission](#permissions) can work in the workspace.

 ### Branch and folder limitations